What is Bone Meal?

-What are you growing this year?
-All of your plants, and especially potatoes, onions, garlic, and flower bulbs, will appreciate a feeding of bone meal!
-Bone meal is exactly what it sounds like: pulverized bones.
-These usually are from cattle, as a byproduct of meat production.
-An alternative type is fish bone meal.
-Both kinds of bone meal provide equivalent benefits to your soil.
+What is bone meal?
+It's exactly what it sounds like: pulverized animal bones.
+These are usually from cattle, as a byproduct of meat production.
+Another alternative is fish bone meal.
+Both provide equivalent benefits to your soil.

-How Is Bone Meal MadeTo make bone meal, the leftover bones (which have had all their meat cuts removed) are cleaned by boiling or steaming.
-Then they are dried and ground into a powder.
-The powder is sold as is, or may be pelletized or liquefied first.
+To make bone meal, the leftover bones (which have had all meat removed) are cleaned by boiling or steaming.
+Then, they are dried and ground into a fine powder.
+The powder is typically sold as is, or may be pelletized or liquefied.

 What Does Bone Meal Give to the Garden?

-- Bone meal contains 12 to 16% of phosphorus.
+Bone Meal contains 12 to 16% phosphorus.

-- It is also a good source of calcium, which is an important nutrient for strong plant growth.
+It is also a good source of calcium, which is an important nutrient for strong plant growth.

 Tips in Adding Bone Meal to Your Soil

-- To use bone meal, apply 5 to 10 pounds per 100 square feet, or 1 to 2 Tablespoons per planting hole for bulbs and transplants.
+To use bone meal, apply 5 to 10 pounds per 100 square feet, or 1 to 2 Tablespoons per planting hole for bulbs and transplants.

-- You can also mix it into potting soil at 1/2 cup per cubic foot.
+You can also mix it into potting soil at ½ cup per cubic foot.

-- To apply to trees, use 1 pound per 2-inches of trunk diameter, and spread it evenly from the trunk to the drip line.
+To apply to trees, use 1 pound per 2-inches of trunk diameter, and spread it evenly from the trunk to the drip line.

 Bone meal is particularly good for helping your flowers bloom, and garlic and onions grow big.
 All organic gardening will appreciate the phosphorus and calcium it provides.